 One (not very) memorable afternoon saw us finish an enormous boozy lunch in the sun in Romans and set off only for it to immediately piss with rain.
 I found an open shop, no easy task at lunchtime in France, bought 2 bottles of wine and a pack of fags and we sat and got merrily (more) pissed for two hours watching the rain.

 Also Giles’ fault (because he’d forced me to drink too much wine and eat too much cheese, the bastard) was the fact that I felt like shit, despite the weather and perfect cycling conditions.
-In fact that afternoon was the only time during the entire trip when I’d happily have packed it in.
+In fact that afternoon was the only time during the entire trip when I’d happily have packed it all in.
 I felt weak, ill and pissed off, and I couldn’t just lie down under a tree and sleep it off because I had 40 km to where I was meeting Dr. Paul who’d come out from London to join me.

 I finally made it to Viviers where he was waiting.
 I felt bad that instead of the two happy cyclists he was meant to be meeting, only one had showed up and that one was ruined and no fun at all.
 It was a quiet night.

-The campsite was full of men of a certain age (our age as it happens) with BMW RS1200s and expensive ancillary kit having a meet up.
+The campsite was full of men of a certain age (our age as it happens) all with BMW RS1200s and expensive ancillary kit having a meet up.
 They looked like they should be meeting up somewhere outside Nouakchott, but they were having a good time and they’d organised a band and good food so bless ’em.

 And the next day we rode the short distance to Avignon and met up with James and David.